Lancia Florida: Florida II

-The Florida II concept, introduced in 1957, is a two-door coupe with pillarless windows on the doors, meaning it does not have a B pillar.
-Its V6 engine displaces 2,266 cm 3 and makes 87 hp (64 kW) at 4,800 rpm.
+The Florida II was introduced in 1957.
+In its current, surviving form, it is a four-door hardtop that uses rear-hinged rear doors with no pillar separating them, meaning the windows are pillarless with no B pillar.
+Because of this design, the front door latches onto the rear door, while the rear door latches onto a striker plate on the sill of the car.
+This design would later be used on cars such as the Mazda RX-8 and Toyota FJ Cruiser.
+Its V6 engine has a displacement of 2,266 cm 3 and makes 87 hp (64 kW) at 4,800 rpm.

+Sources disagree on whether one or two Florida II prototypes were built.
+Period photographs appear to show both a 4-door hardtop sedan and 2-door hardtop coupe version of the Florida II, with the latter distinguished by the lack of orange sidemarkers on the fenders and the placement of the Pininfarina badges by the rear wheels rather than the front.
+Some sources claim this is a separate car, while others say the car originally had 2-doors upon introduction and was later converted into a 4-door.

 The Florida II was a personal favorite of Pinin Farina founder, Battista Farina and he regularly used it until his death in April 1966.
 He also said about it that it was "the only one to go to heaven".

 The production version of the Lancia Flaminia Coupe was similar to the Florida II, sharing many of its key design elements, but had a B-pillar and was significantly shorter.
 The Flaminia coupe also adopted a steeper windshield rake, framed door glass, door vent windows, and a bigger air scoop at the request of Lancia.
 The Florida II is regarded as a very important design, with many saying its angular styling helped pave the way for 1960s car design as a whole.
 Mercedes designer Bruno Sacco once described the Florida II as one of the cars he would have liked to design.
 The principles of the suicide doors and the lack of a B-pillar were used again in the Lancia Dialogos study in 1997.